woojoo666/arcana-notes/notes9.md

 	* see section "Distributed Feedback"
 * if there are public variables or "externally facing nodes", then we don't know if they are in feedback or not

-### Detecting Unobserved Nodes, Dont-Call-By-Dont-Need
+### Pruning Unobserved Nodes, Dont-Call-By-Dont-Need

 * so it seems really difficult to figure out if something is "needed"
 * but perhaps we can do the opposite